Skip to content

 Examples:

-// Progress indicator with line replacement
+// Progress indicator that redraws a single line

 async function showProgress(items: string[]) {